syedumerahmedcode/oop/README.md

 ## Explanation Association

-Association means that the objects of different classes know about one another but It has no “has-a” relationship meaning  none of the objects are parts or members of another.
+Association means that the objects of different classes know about one another but it has no “has-a” relationship meaning none of the objects are parts or members of another.

 ## Explanation Aggregation

+Aggregation is a type of association and it is a more specialized form of uni-directional association but both can exist independently.
+In our example, we have _Football_ class and _FootbalPlayer_ class which has a reference to Football class with which he plays.
+However, even if the FootbalPlayer dies, the Football object can still exist on its own.

 ## Explanation Composition

 ## Technologies Used